simons-public/protonfixes/README.md

 **Wine**

 If you want to use a win32 (32bit) prefix, you need to have wine installed and be in your $PATH.
 Currently creating a 32bit prefix with Proton wine doesn't work because the wineserver is already running by the time `user_settings.py` is loaded.

 **Progress Dialog / Splashscreen**

-If Steam is in big picture mode, protonfixes will try to launch a similarly themed splash dialog using `cefpython` (pictured above).
-Otherwise it will try to use `zenity` to display a progress bar.
-If Steam is not in big picture mode, it will default to `zenity`.
+If Steam is in big picture mode, protonfixes will try to launch a similarly themed splash dialog using `kivy` (pictured above).
+`zenity` or `kdialog` can also be used but need to be enabled manually via config.
+If Steam is not in big picture mode, it will try `kdialog`, then `zenity`.
 The progress bar or splashscreen can help let you know that protonfixes is running a long task, for example installing `dotnet35`.

-For the progress dialog to work, you need to have `zenity` installed on your system, the steam-runtime version is broken.
+For the progress dialog to work, you need to have `zenity` or `kdialog` installed on your system, the steam-runtime version of zenity is broken.
 It can probably be installed using your distro's package manager.

-For the big screen splashscreen to work, you need to have `cefpython3` installed.
-It can be installed with pip using `sudo pip install cefpython3`.
+For the big screen splashscreen to work, you need to have `kivy` installed.
+It can be installed via your distro's package manager (`python3-kivy` on debian-based distros and `python-kivy` on Arch-based ones)

 ### Install from PIP
 Make sure to use the version of pip that matches the version of Python that Proton is running.
 Proton should be running on [python3](https://github.com/ValveSoftware/Proton/blob/8a5b8ece45fa7baa01ce2e4555f6496ea409adcf/build_proton.sh#L682).
 If you are unsure, try installing with both pip3 and pip2 in the below commands.